Weiss Lab

 Exposure to pathogens or tissue damage results in an inflammatory response, characterized by the production and release of pro-inflammatory cytokines, chemokines, enzymes and extracellular DNA.
 These molecules are essential for eliminating invading pathogens, as well as facilitating the clearance of infected or damaged cells and enabling tissue repair.

-If inflammation is excessive or chronic, it can be highly detrimental to the host, triggering irreversible tissue damage, impairing organ function, and ultimately leading to lethality.
+However, if inflammation is excessive or chronic, it can be highly detrimental to the host, triggering irreversible tissue damage, impairing organ function, and ultimately leading to lethality.
 As such, multiple layers of regulatory mechanisms exist in order to generate a proportional and temporally restricted inflammatory response, which upon termination results in the reestablishment of homeostasis.

+Our lab studies the contribution of cellular heterogeneity to the regulation of inflammation, and seeks to understand how genetic and epigenetic diversity work together to generate proportional inflammatory responses.
+Furthermore, we seek to understand how the loss of cellular heterogeneity through environmental pressure contributes to the development of rheumatic diseases.
 Ultimately, we hope to further our understanding of inflammation and the immune response, and to further the development of personalised medicine in treating auto-inflammatory diseases.

 Meet the Team